-Where a service provider delivers either drinking water and wastewater service or just drinking water service C12 is derived as:

-$C12 = (IC12 / C4) \times 1000$ = ([IC12 - Number of drinking water and wastewater service billing and account complaints] / [C4-Total number of connected properties: water supply]) x 1000 Where a service provider only delivers wastewater service C12 is derived as $C12 = (IC12 / C8) \times 1000$ = ([IC12-Number of drinking water and wastewater service billing and account complaints] / [C8-Total number of connected properties: wastewater]) x 1000
+Subsequent complaints from a customer on an issue should be recorded as separate complaints if the customer remains unsatisfied after a resolution has been offered.
+Where a service provider delivers either drinking water and wastewater service or just drinking water service C12 is derived as: C12 = (IC12 / C4) x 1000 = ([IC12 - Number of drinking water and wastewater service billing and account complaints] / [C4-Total number of connected properties: water supply]) Derivation x 1000 Where a service provider only delivers wastewater service C12 is derived as C12 = (IC12 / C8) x 1000 = ([IC12-Number of drinking water and wastewater service billing and account complaints] / [C8-Total number of connected properties: wastewater]) x 1000

 Indicator IC13-Total number of complaints Definition The total number of complaints received by the service provider during the reporting year (complaints).
 Intent The indicator informs an understanding of customer perceptions of service and as such is a partial indicator of satisfaction and service levels.
 Over time, trends in complaints can also be a lead indicator of performance.
 A complaint is an expression of dissatisfaction made to or about a service provider, related to its products, services, staff or the handling of a complaint, where a response or resolution is explicitly or implicitly expected or legally required (AS/NZS ISO 10002:2018).
 A complaint can be a written or verbal expression and can be received by the water utility in person, by mail, fax, phone, email, text message or other non-public messaging platforms which the service provider operates 4 or has an explicit presence 5 on.
 Complaints made via public forums and social media applications are not counted unless the complainant subsequently follows up on the issue through a non-public channel (e.g., a direct message, email or phone call).
-The total number of complaints includes complaints in relation to: Drinking and non-drinking water supply services-which encompass the provision of raw, partially treated and potable water but exclude recycled water services.
-General recycled water services-which encompass the provision of water that is generated from sewage, greywater or stormwater systems and treated to a standard that is appropriate for its intended use. supporting notes wastewater services-which encompass the treatment of wastewater from residential and non-residential customers that is disposed of through the wastewater system.
-With respect to these services the reported number of complaints should include: i) Water quality complaints in relation to: • illness discoloured or cloudy water • taste • odour staining-including staining of washing. ii) Service complaints in relation to: service interruption water main bursts and leaks
+The total number of complaints includes complaints in relation to: General supporting Drinking and non-drinking water supply services-which encompass the provision of raw, partially treated and potable water but exclude recycled water services. notes recycled water services-which encompass the provision of water that is generated from sewage, greywater or stormwater systems and treated to a standard that is appropriate for its intended use. wastewater services-which encompass the treatment of wastewater from residential and non-residential customers that is disposed of through the wastewater system.
+With respect to these services the reported number of complaints should include: i) Water quality complaints in relation to: • illness discoloured or cloudy water

+- taste

+- odour

+- staining-including staining of washing.

+- ii) Service complaints in relation to:

+- service interruption

+- · water main bursts and leaks

-- sewer breaks, chokes and overflows
+- sewer breaks, chokes and overflows and wastewater odours

 - water pressure

 - water service system works, i.e., repairs, maintenance, upgrades and new infrastructure-including site rehabilitation.

 - iii) Billing and account complaints in relation to:

 - · meter reading errors and issues

-- · billing errors
+- billing errors

-- accounts and account payment
+- · accounts and account payment

 - affordability

 - service connections and disconnections.

 - iv) The behaviour of a staff member or agent.